Makikilani Plaza

 No analysis available

-Pool is strongly confirmed across the building.
-At least 6 of the 8 public remarks explicitly reference a pool with phrases like "sparkling pool," "swimming pool," "Relax at the Pool," and "large pool."
-The remarks are consistent across multiple listings and agents, so this appears to be a real shared amenity rather than copy-paste noise.
+Pool is strongly confirmed for this building.
+At least 7 of the provided public remarks explicitly reference it with phrases like "swimming pool," "sparkling pool," "large pool," and "Relax at the Pool and Recreation Deck."
+The evidence is consistent across multiple listings and appears to be a genuine shared building amenity, not a one-off copy-paste error.

 No analysis available